msvolenski/insurance_api/readme.md

 The project is deploy as a Docker container in an instance on Google Cloud Provider.

-So it can be run directly from Postman by running the collection under the gcp folder.
+So it can be run directly from Postman by running the insurance_api collection with the insurance_api environment.

+You have to add the correct IP for the GCP instance in the gcp_url environment variable.